-In the case of disagreement, the Constitutional Council, at the demand of the President of the Republic, of the National Assembly or of the Prime Minister, decides within eight days.
+In the case of disagreement, the Constitutional Council, at the demand of the President of the Republic, of the National Assembly, of the Senate or of the Prime Minister, decides within eight days.

-The inscription, by priority, on the agenda of the National Assembly of a bill or of a proposal of law or of a declaration of general policy, is of right if the President of the Republic or the Prime Minister make the demand for it.
+The inscription, by priority, on the agenda of the National Assembly or of the Senate of a bill or of a proposal of law or of a declaration of general policy, is of right if the President of the Republic or the Prime Minister make the demand for it.

-The Deputies may pose to the Prime Minister and to the other members of the Government who are held to respond to them, written questions and oral questions with or without debate.
+The Deputies and the Senators may pose to the Prime Minister and to the other members of the Government who are held to respond to them, written questions and oral questions with or without debate.

 The questions or the responses which are made to them are not followed by [a] vote.

-The National Assembly can designate, from within it, commissions of inquiry.
+The National Assembly and the Senate can designate, from within them, commissions of inquiry.